DarkAssassin23/Elite_Encryption_Algorithm/src/Swift/README.md

 you want your keys to be.
 After which, it will prompt you to enter a password so your keys can be encrypted.

-Like the [C implementation](../C/), you are able to have as many key files as you like and can select which one to use at the time of encryption and decryption.
+Like the [C](../C/) and [Java](../Java/) implementations, you are able to have as many key files as you like and can select which one to use at the time of encryption and decryption.

 ## Encryption and Decryption